Welcome from the Governors

 Jonathan has also worked on reforms to teachers’ pay, qualifications delivery, policy relating to the Citizenship curriculum and in roles directly supporting Ministers.
 Before joining the civil service, he worked for local government.
 He lives locally in north London.

-Peter Harrington joined the governing body in September 2015.
-Peter sits on the Resources Committee and became Vice Chair in February 2017.
+Peter Harrington joined the governing body in September 2015 and became Vice Chair in February 2017.

 Peter works as a consultant in international development and energy and is a Fellow at Harvard University’s Centre for International Development.
 He has worked around the world, primarily in Africa, advising governments on public policy issues including education.
 Peter has volunteered with SEN children throughout his life and spent several years at the UK think tank Demos, where he developed a strong interest in education and SEN issues.
 He lives in nearby Crouch End.

-Jo joined the governing body in October 2013 as a staff governor.
+Kathryn joined the governing body in September 2017 as a staff governor.

 Jane joined Blanche Nevile Secondary Department in 2013 as our BSL teacher (for secondary students) and staff.